yanivpaz/yanivpaz.github.io/_posts/2020-04-13-arduino-wsl1.md

 ---

 # Using pyfirmata in  WSL
-There alot of information in the web how to run your first arduino projects,
+There is alot of information in the web how to run your first arduino projects.
-but most of them cover Arduino IDE or native windows (i.e COM serial commection name).
+Most of information covers Arduino IDE or native pyhon on Windows (i.e COM serial commection name).

-The link below provides checklist for running those projects in WSL .
+The link below provides checklist for running your first Arduino project in WSL1 : https://github.com/yanivpaz/code-examples/tree/master/python-arduino
-As example , I used [pyfirmata](https://pypi.org/project/pyFirmata2/) to turn on light.

-https://github.com/yanivpaz/code-examples/tree/master/python-arduino